tinganho/balanced-storage/README.md

 import { View } from './view';

 class SubView {
+	private view: View;
-	private subView: View;
+	private anotherView: View;

-	// add UserChangeTitleCallbackOnSubView
+	// add UserChangeTitleCallbackOnView
-	// add UserChangeTitleCallbackOnAnotherSubView
+	// add UserChangeTitleCallbackOnAnotherView
     show() {
-		add UserChangeTitleCallback as UserChangeTitleCallbackOnSubView
+		add UserChangeTitleCallback as UserChangeTitleCallbackOnView
-        this.subView = new View(this.user); // Add method.
+        this.view = new View(this.user); // Add method.
-		add UserChangeTitleEventCallback as UserChangeTitleCallbackOnAnotherSubView
+		add UserChangeTitleEventCallback as UserChangeTitleCallbackOnAnotherView
-        this.anotherSubView = new View(this.user); // Add method.
+        this.anotherView = new View(this.user); // Add method.

-	    // sub UserChangeTitleCallbackOnSubView
+	    // sub UserChangeTitleCallbackOnView
 	    // sub UserChangeTitleCallbackOnAnotherSubView
         this.onDestroy(() => {
-            this.removeSubView();  // Sub method.
+            this.removeView();  // Sub method.
-            this.removeAnotherSubView();  // Sub method.
+            this.removeAnotherView();  // Sub method.
         });
     }